CritFailMods/Icarus-Mods/README.md

 * New recipes using Fur!
 Now you can use your extra Fur to craft: fiber, rope, fertilizer and organic resin!
 * New Biofuel recipe using Exotic Ore!
 Completely fill a 20L biofuel can in only 8 ticks with Exotic Ore and Oxygen Buff Paste
 * Adjusted some of the Pastes at the Herbalism Bench to no longer require Sponges and instead use more Oxite
+* Larkwell Arrows - can be crafted in-game in x25 stacks using Exotics and some other craftable materials

 **ITEM REWARDS: (included with FHComplete and FHCrops&Carcasses)**
 * Grown crop yields increased